alco-company/mortimer-bellis/WORKLOG.md

 - link to contact form on mortimer.pro
 - align buy product options properly
 - show open tasks like reflect
+- make invitations page more resilient to input

 ### 30/4/2025